apache/juddi/juddiv3-war/README.txt

 To support our users with different platform configurations we have the following profiles:

-1. Target platform Tomcat using OpenJPA and CXF.
+1. Target platform Tomcat and Derby using OpenJPA and CXF.

 Both OpenJPA and CXF are packaged up in the juddiv3.war.

 mvn clean package -P openjpa

-2. Target platform Tomcat using Hibernate and CXF
+2. Target platform Tomcat and Derby using Hibernate and CXF

 Both Hibernate and CXF are packaged up in the juddiv3.war.

 mvn clean package -P hibernate

-3. Target platform JBoss-6.x using Hibernate and JBossWS-native
+3. Target platform JBoss-6.x and HSQL using Hibernate and JBossWS-native

 The juddiv3.war relies on Hibernate and JBossWS-native in the appserver.

 mvn clean package -P hibernate-jbossws-native

-4. Target platform JBoss-6.x using Hibernate and JBossWS-cxf
+4. Target platform JBoss-6.x and HSQL using Hibernate and JBossWS-cxf

 The juddiv3.war relies on Hibernate and JBossWS-cxf in the appserver.